Pizza cooked on BBQ being cut with pizza wheel

 Enjoy delicious home-made pizza cooked on the barbecue

 This video, featuring Richard Holden the Gourmet BBQ chef, shows you how to cook a Ham and Cheese Pizza on the Weber Pizza Stone.
 The barbecue we have used is the Weber charcoal 57cm Mastertouch.
 We have also cooked the same pizza on the Alfa Pizza Oven to make a comparison between the two different cooking methods.
-(Watch the video showing how to cook the same pizza on the Alfa).

 Roll your pizza dough until fairly thin then spread on your tomato sauce; Richard has made his own from passata, dried Mediterranean herbs, salt, ground black pepper, a little olive oil and some brown sugar.
 Make sure you don’t get the sauce too close to the edge otherwise it will flow off and stick the pizza to the bottom of the oven.
 You can top the pizza with anything you like, just make sure any meat you use is cooked as the pizza is only on the stone for 5 – 7 minutes and this is not sufficient time to cook raw meat.
 We have done a simple ham and cheese pizza but used really good quality ingredients to elevate it to another level.
 We have used Serrano ham and buffalo mozzarella and added some olives and fresh basil leaves, and finally a little drizzle of olive oil.